dergraf.org ↗NotesProjectsgithub ↗

-I am André Graf, a Senior Software Engineer based in Switzerland, currently working as a DevOps Solution Architect at Helvetia Baloise Group, focusing on platform systems and developer enablement.
+I’m André Graf, a software engineer based in Switzerland, currently working as a DevOps Solution Architect at Helvetia Baloise Group, focusing on platform systems, developer enablement, and the governance of distributed infrastructure.

 I build systems that are correct under pressure, simple to operate, and honest about trade-offs.
 Previously, I created VerneMQ, a distributed MQTT broker for IoT at scale, and built a company around it.
-More recently, I’ve been working on ProxyConf, a spec-driven control plane for Envoy Proxy, and exploring how AI is changing the way we design and operate platform systems.
+More recently, I’ve been working on ProxyConf, a spec-driven control plane for Envoy Proxy, and exploring how AI is reshaping the boundaries between agents, infrastructure, and governed execution.

 Dad of two.
 I spend my free time trying to stay upright on an indoor rowing machine, experimenting with cooking without burning the kitchen down, and bravely learning the piccolo flute in preparation for Basel Fasnacht.

 This site is where I think out loud.
-Notes on what I’m building, learning, and reconsidering.
+Notes on systems, constraints, infrastructure, AI, and things I’m currently building, learning, or reconsidering.

 Now